Jamsrangijn Jondon

 Colonel general Jamsrangijn Jondon (Жамсрангийн Ёндон) was a Mongolian military leader and Minister of Defense of the Mongolian People's Republic from 1982 to 1989.
-Many of the reforms of the Mongolian People's Army from 1965 to 1989 were initiated by the general.
+Many of the reforms of the Mongolian People's Army from 1965 to 1989 were initiated by Jondon.

 Biography

 He was born in 1923 in Mönkhkhaan, Sükhbaatar.
 He was born in the Erdene Gunii Monastery.
 In 1940, at the age of 17, he volunteered for army service and served as a soldier and lieutenant in the 15th Cavalry Corps of the 6th Cavalry Division in Dornod Province.
 He participated in World War II as Suman's political deputy.
 He was repeatedly elected to the People's Congress of the People's Republic of Mongolia.
 In 1945, he commanded a military parade in the capital for the first time.
 From 1950-1955, students of the Officer's School named after General Sukhbaatar served as the Honor Guard for the nation.
 During this period, he took part in the state visits of more than 10 guests from Asia and Europe who attended the 30th anniversary of the Mongolian Revolution in 1951.
 In 1955, Jondon, then being a captain, was appointed as the first commander of the Mongolian State Honor Guard, and was popularly known as the "Report Jondon" by his collogues.
 He was also the first to be awarded the Polar Star for his role as Honor Guard Commander in ceremonies.

 By the 1960s, he had been one of the youngest generals in Mongolia, receiving his education from the Soviet Union.
 From 1971 to 1974, he was Chief of General Staff of the MPA.
 He was appointed to the role of Defence Minister in 1982, after Jarantyn Avkhia resigned.
 He was promoted to the rank of Colonel general shortly thereafter.
 After over 20 years of research, the groundbreaking ceremony of the Mongolian Military Museum took place on 24 October 1987 in the presence of General Jondon and General Secretary Jambyn Batmönkh.
 In 1988, he was elected a delegate to the 19th Congress of the Mongolian People's Party, and was ousted the following year.